27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Seeking a little more action at the beach?
 If you’re a lover of water sports rent jet skis for the ultimate thrill.

-8| Party Like A Rock Star What Miami Beach Is Known For
+8| Party Like A Rock Star: What Miami Beach Is Known For

 Miami is known for its incredible nightlife that you may or may not remember in the morning.
 Of course, hitting the clubs in Miami is one of the top things to do in South Beach at night.
-Tourists visit from all around the globe to experience its party scene with the world-famous nightclubs such as LIV, Bleau Bar, STORY, or E11EVEN.
+Tourists visit from all around the globe to experience its party scene with the world-famous nightclubs such as LIV, Bleau Bar, STORY, Club Space, or E11EVEN.

-Since the Miami Beach nightlife is quite popular- expect hefty cover charges, long lines, extremely expensive cocktails, and a lot of pretentiousness.
+Since the Miami Beach nightlife is quite popular, expect hefty cover charges, long lines, extremely expensive cocktails, and a lot of pretentiousness.
 Most of these clubs have lineups from exclusive DJs such as Skrillex.

 9| Bring Out Your Inner Nerd At Frost Museum Of Science

 A perfect spot to cool off and escape the Miami heat is this 250,000-square-foot facility overlooking Biscayne Bay.
 Numerous hands-on exhibits, displays, and activities will keep you busy for a full afternoon or morning.
-This is a perfect spot for those traveling with children too.
+This is a perfect spot for those traveling with children, too.

 Address: 1101 Biscayne Blvd, Miami, FL 33132